 PIPELINE | CV-08

 We are currently investigating size-minimized cell-permeable SOCS3 peptide (CP-SP) without any complex manufacturing process.
-The goal of the project was to use advanced macromolecule transduction domain (aMTD) to deliver a competitive protein-based inhibitor to disrupt the binding of SOCS3 and ObR.
+The goal of the project is to use advanced macromolecule transduction domain (aMTD) to deliver a competitive protein-based inhibitor to disrupt the binding of endogenous SOCS3 and ObR.
 We observed that CP-SP was efficiently delivered into cells and target tissue, by penetrating blood brain barrier (BBB).
 CP-SP is being developed to overcome leptin resistance, and to investigate whether leptin-induced anti-appetite signals can be maintained for the treatment of severe obesity.
 We proved that CP-SP has an anti-obesity effect in high-fat diet induced obesity (DIO) mouse model with 10.7 % body weight loss by daily application for 3 weeks.